pudly/schmopera-hugo/content/articles/valerian-ruminski-or-those-who-forget-the-past-are-doomed-to-repeat-it.md

 ---
-title: Valerian Ruminski, or "Those who forget the past are doomed to repeat it"
+title: "Valerian Ruminski, or &quot;Those who forget the past are doomed to repeat it&quot;"
 ---

 So as it turns out, [Tamar Iveri](/desdemona-down/) isn't the only one with controversial opinions on alternative lifestyles.